 A short 3 minute video on The History of the Cabmen’s Shelters can be found on YouTube:

 The Guardian’s food writer Tim Hayward has made a video featuring cabbie Anthony Street.
-Together, they trundle round London, starting with a full English in a neon-lit Portakabin caff behind King’s Cross and ending with the perfect bacon roll.
-Hayward even manages to get inside a green shelter, which are otherwise strictly off-limits to civilians.
+Together, they trundle around London, starting with a full English in a neon-lit Portakabin caff behind King’s Cross and ending with the perfect bacon roll.
+Hayward even manages to get inside a green shelter, which is otherwise strictly off-limits to civilians.